linuxonlinehelp/openwebrx-backup-old/README.md

 The Workarounds i published are ONLY for SMALL Setup's where Problems on CPU LOAD appears! (like Orange-PI-ZERO/old PC's) I prefer ..
 LET's keep SIMPLE and REDUCE WIFI/NETWORK BANDWITH/IO + Energy/LOAD for Mobile Connections like GSM/LTE to REDUCE Costs!

-""Workarounds ONLY for the ORIGINAL VERSION of Andras Retzler!""

 ### Remark Debian + Python 2.7 ###